xsxszab/xsxszab.github.io/content/posts/ggml-deep-dive-IV.md

 GGML implements a thread pool optimized for running computational graphs efficiently, with optimizations for NUMA architectures.
 If OpenMP is enabled, thread management is handled automatically, otherwise, GGML manually creates and manages `pthread`s.

-> A simple introduction to NUMA architecture can be found [here](https://en.wikipedia.org/wiki/Non-uniform_memory_access).
+> For a simple introduction to NUMA architecture, refer to the following slides from the CMU 15-418 course:

+{{< figure
+  src="/images/ggml-deep-dive-IV/numa.png"
+>}}

 First, let’s look at the part used by both OpenMP and non-OpenMP versions.